ericmao2008/EleanorsNotes/50 Worldbuilding/51 Verraine/Order of the Hallowed Dakhma.md

 Modeled on the [[2020.09.07 Tombs|Order of the Holy Sepulchre]].
 A religious order (not a Temple) in [[Nahrian Basin]] devoted to the protection of [[thaumaturge|thaumaturges]].
 The [[biladiyn]] are the "front-line" agents, but the Order itself is a bureaucracy with childcare, financial agents, etc.

-The order was founded as a direct result of the events in [[Healer Mage]] — the protagonist was murdered after the miraculous healing of the Prince of [[Pontero]].
+The order was founded as a direct result of the events in [[2022.04.27 The Apothecary's Daughter (MF)]] — the protagonist was murdered after the miraculous healing of the Prince of [[Pontero]].
 Her brother, one of the Prince's bodyguards, was the first *biladiyn.*

 ## References